pegasus-isi/pegasus/doc/sphinx/glossary.rst

       which component was used to generate the dataset), execution information (e.g., time of creation of the dataset), and properties of the dataset (e.g., density of a node type).

+   Open Science Grid (OSG)
+      The Open Science Grid consists of computing and storage elements at over 100 individual sites spanning the United States.
+Researchers can submit batch jobs from their home institution - or OSG-provided submit points - in order to access their local resources and expand elastically out to the OSG, leverage the distributed nature of our consortium.
+More information can be found at `OSG Website <https://opensciencegrid.org>`_

    Output Replica Catalog
       This is the catalog where the register jobs in the executable workflow